Travelling with children during the coronavirus pandemic

 If you are travelling with unvaccinated children, please find out the full details of the regulations of your transit and destination countries as they apply to your children.

-There are various opportunities to disinfect your hands at sanitising stations in the airport.
-Antibacterial and antiviral disinfecting wipes are distributed on board.
+There are various opportunities to disinfect your hands at sanitising dispensers at the airport.
+Antibacterial and antiviral disinfecting wipes are distributed on board on request.
 Nevertheless, you are welcome to bring additional sanitisers with you, as long as they do not exceed the limit for liquids in carry-on baggage (less than 100 ml per container, a maximum of one litre per person in total).

 On medium-haul flights blankets are only being distributed in Business Class and only on night flights.

 If you are travelling with children under the age of six, you will be eligible for pre-boarding.
 Please let us know in advance if this is the case.

 Both the aircraft and the changing tables are disinfected before each flight – additional hygiene products specifically for the changing tables are therefore not available.
 Disinfecting wipes for small requirements are distributed to all passengers before take-off.